 The Historic Gettysburg Address

 On the morning of November 19, Everett delivered his two-hour oration (from memory) on the Battle of Gettysburg and its significance, and the orchestra played a hymn composed for the occasion by B.B.
 French.
 Lincoln then rose to the podium and addressed the crowd of some 15,000 people.
-He spoke for less than two minutes, and the entire speech was only 272 words long.
+He spoke for less than two minutes, and the entire speech was fewer than 275 words long.
 Beginning by invoking the image of the founding fathers and the new nation, Lincoln eloquently expressed his conviction that the Civil War was the ultimate test of whether the Union created in 1776 would survive, or whether it would “perish from the earth.”
 The dead at Gettysburg had laid down their lives for this noble cause, he said, and it was up to the living to confront the “great task” before them: ensuring that “government of the people, by the people, for the people, shall not perish from the earth.”